 #1 They Are Found Almost Everywhere in the World

 If you take a look at all the shark species in the world, you will find that most of them are present in the depths of the ocean.
-But the blue shark is unlike most as they can be seen in open waters just near the surface.
+But the blue shark is unlike most as it can be seen in open waters just near the surface.

 In addition, you can spot them anywhere in the world.
 From the northern parts of Norway to the South, far off in Chile, the blue shark can travel great distances.
 They follow this long route in the hopes of food and cold or temperate waters.
 They are found in every continent’s coastal area, swimming across the sea in depths of a mere 1000 to 1100 feet.
 However, they can dive further into the sea for food.